 I remember noticing the little and special details in the homes we visited over the years.
 My love for them wasn’t solely about how they looked but more about how they felt.
 The homes I adored most were welcoming, comfortable, warm, eclectic, lived in, full of life stories, mementos, never too perfect.
 At age six I began to learn about the greater world at large from the personal interests expressed through home, and it was those exposures that led to my curiosity about art history, color, textiles, craft and ultimately design.

-As a teen, I was known to redesign my room much to the consternation of my mother who had her own ideas about the beautifully run down Victorian house she was renovating.
-Once after a weekend out of town, my parents came home to find me hauling a massive carpet roll over the banister 20 feet up.
-I could have killed someone or myself but at 16 I wanted to live in a raw studio flooded with natural light.
-Always a hands-on kind of gal, I pulled everything out with my bare hands to expose rough but romantic paint splattered wood floors, took down all the window treatments and painted it Studio White - it was my perfection.
-Despite getting into fair trouble, it remains a fond memory and unique Room of One’s Own.
+Later as a teen I was known to redesign my room to the resignation of my mother who had her own ideas about the old Victorian she was reviving.
+A hands-on kind of gal, one Saturday she came home to find me hauling a massive 13 foot wide carpet roll over the banister 20 feet up.
+At sixteen I was determined to live in a raw artist’s/dancer's studio flooded with natural light - I pulled everything out to expose romantic and rough wood floors, took down the drapes and painted the walls canvas white.
+It was my perfection.
 It was also the beginning of an interest in manifestation and change with the idea that one’s environment is primary in support of personal life endeavors and desires.

-Hoboken NJ, Ulster County NY, New York NY, 2012 - Present
+Hoboken NJ, New York NY, Ulster County NY, 2012 - Present

 Lillian August Furnishings & Design